marbl/MHAP/docs/source/installation.rst

 .. code-block:: bash

-    $ ant
+    $ sh build.sh

-This will compile the program and create a target/mhap-0.1.jar which you can use to run MHAP.
+This will compile the program and create an mhap-0.1.jar which you can use to run MHAP.
 The target directory also contains compiled classes for several utitilities packaged with MHAP.